jermspeaks/jermspeaks.github.io/src/content/project/2015-11-06-yeoman-react-redux.md

 ---
-title: Yeoman Generator
+title: Yeoman Generator for React and Redux
 permalink: /projects/yeoman-react-redux
-name: Yeoman Generator for React and Redux
 description: Code generator for React & Redux Projects
 # project_link: https://github.com/jermspeaks/generator-react-redux
 createdDate: "2015-06-21"
 ---

-# Yeoman Generator for React and Redux

 Yeoman is a code generator in Javascript.
 This open-source library is for generating React Components, Redux actions and reducers.